mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 designed to be used with other libraries, and so they were well incentivized to make themselves easy to work with.

-We're now running into the same problems with the deep learning frameworks.
-For the most part they are large fully-featured codebases that were designed for a single fairly narrowly-scoped workflow.
-As a result they aren't yet very easy to work with from other parts of the ecosystem.
+The deep learning frameworks have these same sorts of problems.
 They often don't serialize well, don't operate well when called in multiple threads, and so on.
 This is to be expected, most people to date using a tool like TensorFlow or PyTorch are just using TensorFlow or PyTorch.
 They're not using it in concert with the rest of the ecossytem.

-To be clear, this isn't their fault.
+Taking tools that were designed for fairly narrow workflows and encouraging them towards general purpose collaboration in an ecosystem of tools takes some time and effort, both technically and socially.

 The non-deep-learning OSS community hasn't really made a strong effort to engage the deep-learning developer communities yet.
 I think that this will be an interesting experiment in interactions between two different kinds of dev groups.
 I suspect that they have different styles, and can likely learn from each other.

 *Note: Chainer/CuPy is an interesting exception here.
-The fact that Chainer (another deep learning framework that is quite common in Japan) explicitly separated out its array library CuPy makes it much easier to deal with.
-This, combined with an adherence to the Numpy API, is probably why they've been the early target for most ongoing Python OSS interactions.*
+The Chainer library (another deep learning framework common in Japan) explicitly separated out its array library CuPy, which makes it much easier to deal with.
+This, combined with a strict adherence to the Numpy API, is probably why they've been the early target for most ongoing Python OSS interactions.*